-*Right now you may also see the sunken ship that has unearthed with the recent weather.
+*You may also see the sunken ship that has unearthed with the recent weather.
 The casino ship crashed onto the Coronado shore about 80 years ago.
 Just keep walking past the tide-pools to find it.

 Have you heard that the Hotel Del Coronado is haunted?
 Yup… people believe that Kate Morgan checked into room #3327 but never checked out!
 They say her ghost still haunts the Victorian halls and rooms in this historic hotel playing pranks on unsuspecting guests.
 I’ve been told there is a crazy long wait to stay in that specific room.
 Read more about the history behind the ghost story here.

 Have Brunch in the Crown Room

+One of the best things to do on Coronado Island is to treat yourself!
 If you are like me a lavish Sunday brunch at the Crown Room may be the most enjoyable way to experience the historic Hotel Del Coronado.
 Their Crown Room Sunday Brunch has become quite famous continually being named the BEST BRUNCH in San Diego.
 Make sure to get a reservation.
 More info here.

 Take your pup to the Dog Beach

 One of our favorite spots is Coronado’s dog beach.
-Stay at the pet friendly Loews Coronado Bay Resort and you can chill with your pup on this stunning strip of beach just down from the Hotel Del Coronado.
+Stay at the pet-friendly Loews Coronado Bay Resort and you can chill with your pup on this stunning strip of beach just down from the Hotel Del Coronado.
 Find out more here.
 My husband calls this place the happiest place on earth as you see dogs having a blast and everyone with a smile on their face.
 Often times you will find a bunch of tennis balls at the entrance of the beach to use to play with your pup.

 Visit Spreckels Park

 My kids LOVE hanging out and playing at all the different parks and playgrounds they find while we travel.
 Spreckels Park was one we came across that really stuck out.
-It is a very large park with a ton of open grass area, playground, swings and restrooms.
-Its a great place to let the kids burn some energy.
+It is a very large park with a ton of open grass area, playground, swings, and restrooms.
+It’s a great place to let the kids burn some energy.

 See a Play

 There are several options you can check out if you enjoy seeing a play while you are in Coronado.
 The is Lamb’s Players Theatre has big theatrical productions and the Coronado Playhouse boasts more of a community atmosphere.
 You can find more info on both of these options on Tripadvisor by clicking here.

 Check out the Vietnam Unit Memorial Monument

 From their website, “[The] Memorial Monument was funded by private contributions and was built by veterans to honor those Navy and Coast Guard sailors who died in Vietnam, in the air, at sea, on inland waters, ashore and in POW camps.”
 What a fantastic place to pay homage to our wonderful Navy men and women.
 You can find more info here.

 Take a Food Tour

 Are you a foodie?
-Then one of the things to do in Coronado is stroll along the beach with your personal tour guide as you are introduced to some amazing Coronado cuisine.
+There are so many incredible Coronado restaurants, which is why we recommend a food tour!
+Stroll along the beach with your personal tour guide as you are introduced to some amazing Coronado cuisine.
 You will even learn a bit of history in the process.
 There are several companies that offer tours.
 We enjoyed a delicious food tour that had 5 stops (my favorite was the olive oil company) Check out our food tour review here!

 Visit a Spa

 You deserve some pampering while you are relaxing in a town where movie stars once vacationed right?
 Well thank goodness there are several amazing spas in the area.
 Find them all on Tripadvisor here.

-17. Try SUP
+Try SUP (Stand up Paddleboard)

 Have you tried stand up paddle-board yet?
 If you haven’t you are totally missing out.
 There is a reason Jen Aniston seems to be the perfect picture of health.
-Paddle-boarding is a fantastic workout plus very zen like at the same time.
+Paddle-boarding is a fantastic workout plus very zen-like at the same time.
 You can take lessons and become a pro in no time (its not very difficult).
 Check out more info at SUP Coronado here.